Hai-Learning/Jest_Testing_Framework/README.md

 - Not just any component rendered! but it's actually the component that we wanted.
 - Why new attribute?
 Why not id or class? id and class have uses in production app; might get changed in the future, data-test is only for testing; conventional, but we could choose any name;
 - Don't want in production?
 Many people don't want these data test attributes to be in their production apps, they want their production apps to be smaller and more streamlined.
-- How to remove in production?
+- How to remove in production? using `babel-plugin-react-remove-properties`

 #### Shallow Rendering